PlaviAjvar/Fast-Marching-Tree/README.md

 ## Unit tests

 Unit testing was done using gtest, and can be run from the build/unit folder.

+> cd unit
+> ./unit

-The unit tests focus on the geomertic functions.
+The unit tests focus on testing the geomertic functions.

 ## Using as library